arafatm/arafatm.github.io/_articles/tech/hashi-consul-learn.md

 You'll notice in the output that Consul "synced" the web service.
 This means that the agent loaded the service definition from the configuration file, and has successfully registered it in the service catalog.

-**Note:** We never started a web service in this example.
+:warning: We never started a web service in this example.
 Consul can register services that aren't running yet.
 It correlates each running service with its registration based on the service's port.

 In a multi-agent Consul datacenter, each service would register with its local Consul client, and the clients would forward the registration to the Consul servers, which maintain the service catalog.